 What is MSK ultrasound?

 Musculoskeletal ultrasound is a painless and harmless way to obtain pictures of structures in the body, such as muscles, tendons and ligaments.
 It uses high frequency sound waves to generate a live picture of these structures on a screen.
-A qualified sonographer is able to determine if there is any damage to the structures that may account for pain or discomfort you are feeling.
+A qualified ultrasound practitioner is able to determine if there is any damage to the structures that may account for pain or discomfort you are feeling.

 Why is this useful?